wxjiao/wxjiao.github.io/_pages/openings.md

 We can also host PhD students as a part of the [Ellis PhD program](https://ellis.eu/).

-# Bachelor, Master projects and Internships
+# Bachelor and Master projects
 ### Bachelor/Master projects for ETH Zurich students
 If you are a Master student at ETH Zurich looking for a thesis project, contact Mrinmaya (or any group member) by email with your CV and transcripts.
 We maintain a list of available thesis projects [here](https://docs.google.com/document/d/1V6VXXAUmfEURldrbPtCiIFAOW4UKoXT49fTvTSOsRTk/edit#).
 However, you can also propose your own topic.

 If you are a Bachelor at ETH Zurich looking for a thesis project, you should ideally have succesfully completed one of the two NLP classes in the department (252-3005-00L-Natural Language Processing or 263-5000-00L-Computational Semantics for Natural Language Processing) or our AI in Education class (263-5005-00L).
 However, there can be exceptions.
 Feel free to contact Mrinmaya (or any group member) by email with your CV and transcripts.
 Some available thesis projects are listed [here](https://docs.google.com/document/d/1V6VXXAUmfEURldrbPtCiIFAOW4UKoXT49fTvTSOsRTk/edit#).
 You can also propose your own topic.

-### Internship/Bachelor/Master projects for students at other universities
+### Bachelor/Master projects for students at other universities
 We usually have limited bandwidth to take on bachelor or master students from other universities.
 However, if you think you are a very good fit, feel free to reach out.

-If you are interested in an internship, please apply to our [Student Summer Research Fellowship program](https://www.inf.ethz.ch/studies/summer-research-fellowship.html) (annual deadline in December).
-If you think you are a good fit and have some research experience already, you can reach out.
-However, please note that I get too many internship requests. **We may not be able to respond to your emails**.
+# Internships

-Also consider applying to the [ThinkSwiss Scholarships](https://thinkswiss.org/) for internships and short term stays.
-You can refer to the ThinkSwiss Research Scholarship pages to support your stay in Switzerland for up to 3 months and the deadline for applying is in January each year.
+If you are interested in an internship, please apply to our [Student Summer Research Fellowship program](https://www.inf.ethz.ch/studies/summer-research-fellowship.html) (annual deadline in December) or the [ThinkSwiss Scholarships](https://thinkswiss.org/) (annual deadline in January).
+We cannot support internships outside these programs and there is no need to send us email inquiries. **We would not be able to respond to your emails**.

 **Members of various minority groups in academia are especially encouraged to apply.**